 The entire scam went like this.
 Cruise lines say to the insurance companies, "hey, who will pay us the most per plan sold?"
 Cruise insurance company A says, "We'll pay you $10 per plan and it will cost your customers $100."
 Company B says, "We'll pay you $20 per plan sold and it'll cost your customers $105."
 And ding, ding, ding, we have a winner (hint... it's not the customer).

 Again, this is the accusation.
 They may or may not be guilty.
 We'll have to wait until the dust settles.

 In the meantime, however, we prefer to err on the side of caution.

 3) Cruise Insurance from the Cruise Line is More Expensive

 If looking at points #1 and #2, it's not surprising that cruise insurance will cost more when purchased directly from the cruise line.

-The cruise lines are a “middle man.”
-They’re not connecting you with the actual insurance company out of the kindness in their hearts.
-They’re getting paid.
+The cruise lines are a "middle man."
+They're not connecting you with the actual insurance company out of kindness.
+They're getting paid.
 That extra cost is passed to you.